mantidproject/mantid/docs/source/release/v4.3.0/framework.rst

 ----------

 - :ref:`TotScatCalculateSelfScattering <algm-TotScatCalculateSelfScattering>` will calculate a normalized self scattering correction for foccues total scattering data.
-- :ref:`MergeWorkspacesWithLimits <algm-MergeWorkspacesWithLimits>` will merge workspaces in a workspace group withing weighting from a set of limits for each workspace.
+- :ref:`MatchAndMergeWorkspaces <algm-MatchAndMergeWorkspaces>` will merge workspaces in a workspace group withing weighting from a set of limits for each workspace and using `MatchSpectra <algm-MatchSpectra>`.

 Data Objects
 ------------